• CONTACT Ji

 Good job, Gil.
 Your Doda Esther looks forward to the next exciting installment of Adventures in Liturgy: Featuring the Inadvertent Philosopher.

-critical thinking, Hebrew literacy, prayer, tefillah
+critical thinking, Hebrew literacy, prayer, Tefillah

 Leave a Comment